• Skip to primary navigation

 Have fun at Tinkertown Amusements

 A long-running amusement park found just east of Winnipeg, Tinkertown Amusements is fun for the whole family.
-With over 20 rides and attractions, this seasonal park is a great way to spend a day with the kiddos in summertime.
+With over 20 rides and attractions, this seasonal park is a great way to spend a day with the kiddos in the summertime.

 Dine at Table for 1200 More